baidu/san-website/source/_posts/en/tutorial/slot.md

         + '</ui-tab></div>'
 });

-/* MyComponent渲染结果，a 元素无法被插入 title slot
+/* Render results for MyComponent, the `a` element is not injected into the `title` slot
 <div>
   <header><h3>1</h3><h3>2</h3></header>
   <main><p>one</p><p>two<a>slot fail</a></p></main>